Recursive Monte Carlo and Variational Inference with Auxiliary Variables: INTRODUCTION

 \section{INTRODUCTION}

 Monte Carlo and variational inference algorithms are the workhorses of modern probabilistic inference, a fundamental problem with applications in many disciplines~\citep{murphy2012machine}.
 A key challenge in applying these algorithms is the design of \textit{proposal distributions} (in VI, variational families), which can greatly affect their performance~\citep{chatterjee2018sample}.
 A good proposal should incorporate any knowledge the practitioner might have about the shape of the posterior; however, this goal is often in tension with the requirement that a proposal's marginal density be analytically tractable, in order to compute importance weights, MCMC acceptance probabilities, or gradient updates for VI.
-The challenge is that proposal distributions that are simple enough to admit tractable densities may not be flexible enough to solve real-world posterior inference problems.
+The challenge is that proposal distributions that are simple enough to admit exact density evaluators may not be flexible enough to solve real-world posterior inference problems.

-In this paper, we present a new framework, called \textit{Recursive Auxiliary-Variable Inference} (RAVI), for incorporating more complex proposals, without tractable densities, into standard Monte Carlo and VI algorithms.
-The key idea is to approximate the intractable proposal densities using \textit{meta-inference}~\citep{cusumano2017aide}: an additional layer of Monte Carlo or variational inference targeting the proposal, rather than the model.
-RAVI generalizes and unifies several existing methods for inference with expressive proposals~\citep{salimans2015markov,ranganath2016hierarchical,sobolev2019importance}, which we show correspond to specific choices of meta-inference algorithm (see Table~\ref{tab:algorithms} and Appendix~\ref{sec:appendix-examples} for 13 examples).
+In this paper, we present a new framework, called \textit{Recursive Auxiliary-Variable Inference} (RAVI), for incorporating more complex proposals, without exact marginal density evaluators, into standard Monte Carlo and VI algorithms.
+The key idea is to approximate the proposal densities using \textit{meta-inference}~\citep{cusumano2017aide}: an additional layer of Monte Carlo or variational inference targeting the proposal, rather than the model.
+RAVI generalizes and unifies several existing methods for inference with expressive proposals~\citep{salimans2015markov,ranganath2016hierarchical,sobolev2019importance}, which we show correspond to specific choices of meta-inference algorithm (see Appendix~\ref{sec:appendix-examples} for 10 examples).